 Modern Day

-Towards the end of the Victorian period, football kit design was slowly starting to resemble the kit that we are used to seeing now.
+Towards the end of the Victorian period, football kit design started to resemble the kit that we are used to seeing now.
 However, there is still a long way to go before we get to the unique and exciting new designs we see now.
-At Pendle, we’re always looking for modern designs that will make sure clubs stand out on the pitch.
+At Pendle, we’re always looking for modern designs that we hope will become classic designs one day.
 Be sure to check out our range of designs.